This weekend, I fell in love with a book.

 The book that I fell in love with is Simon vs. the Homo Sapiens Agenda by Becky Albertalli (now a major motion picture).
-I’m reading the book because the movie adaptation – Love, Simon – hits UK cinemas in just a couple of weeks and by all accounts both the film and the book are fab.
+I’m reading the book because I love the movie adaptation – Love, Simon.

 For those who aren’t familiar with Simon vs. the Homo Sapiens Agenda, the book follows the story of high school student, Simon Spier – a teenager coming to terms with his sexuality.
 Simon is gay, but as he’s not out to his friends and family yet, he’s walking around with a secret that nobody knows about.
 Well, nobody except ‘Blue’.